Great-tinamou-1600-GettyImages-636848244

 Vocalization

-Calls: In addition to the booming call, Great Tinamous also produce a variety of whistling calls, including sharp whistles and bubbling or trilling sounds.
+Calls: The Great Tinamous also produce a variety of whistling calls, including sharp whistles and bubbling or trilling sounds.
 These calls are used in different contexts, such as communication between pairs or family groups, signaling alarm, or expressing agitation.

 Hooting Sounds: Great Tinamous may also make hooting sounds, akin to a series of deep hoots or grunts, which can vary in intensity and pitch.
 These hooting sounds are part of their vocal repertoire and serve various communication purposes within their social interactions.